vitejs/vite-ecosystem-ci/README.md

 - check out the existing [tests](./tests) and add one yourself.
 Thanks to some utilities it is really easy
 - once you are confidente the suite works, add it to the lists of suites in the [workflows](../../actions/)

-> the current utilities focus on pnpm based projects.
-Consider switching to pnpm or contribute utilities for other pms

 # reporting results

 ## Discord